HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/mental-model-and-design-choices.rst

 - ``run.simulated_active_network_mask()``
 - ``run.simulated_active_network_metrics()``
 - ``run.simulated_active_network_overlap_metrics()``
+- ``run.simulated_active_network_distance_metrics()``
 - the ``simulated_active_network`` figure when the run has ``accumulation_flux`` and a plottable mesh

+The first two are result views in ``hydromodpy.results.views`` because they are direct reductions of persisted fields.
+The planar bidirectional distance metric is placed in ``hydromodpy.analysis.stream_networks`` because it is a comparison analysis that combines a computed active mask, mesh geometry, and a persisted hydrographic-network role.

 What is still missing is the canonical storage rule that decides which thresholded or aggregated active network should become the persisted